raphaelleroffo/intro-to-gis/Session4/session4_tutorial.md

 Let's now explore the styling of lines.
 In this case, we have one polyline layer: the OSM cycling lanes layer.

-If you open the `Cycleway` attribute table, you will notice that a lot of field are empty and that it's difficult to identify a single field that would make it easy to base our symbology on.
+If you open the `Cycleway` attribute table, you will notice that a lot of fields are actually empty and that it's difficult to identify a single field that would make it easy to base our symbology on.

 <img src="../img/S4-24.png" width="700">

-The `cycleway` field seemed promising, but using the `Summary statistics` tool (PRess `Cmd` + `6`, or go into your menu `View` > `Panels` > `Statistics`) you can see that there are 28 different distinct values in this field.
+The `cycleway` field seemed promising, but using the `Summary statistics` tool (Press `Ctrl + 6` or `⌘ + 6`, or go into your menu `View` > `Panels` > `Statistics`) you can see that there are 28 different distinct values in this field.

 <img src="../img/S4-25.png" width="700">